SM 18x175 [2xM5] / N42 - magnetic roller

 Avoid contact with neodymium magnets if you have a nickel allergy.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

 In the event of a collision between two neodymium magnets, it can result in them getting chipped.
 Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
 In the case of a collision between two magnets, there can be a scattering of small sharp metal fragments in different directions.
 Protecting your eyes is essential.

-To illustrate why neodymium magnets are so dangerous, see the article - How dangerous are very strong neodymium magnets?.
+To illustrate why neodymium magnets are so dangerous, read the article - How very dangerous are strong neodymium magnets?.